Public Records & Services in Chatom

 Vital Records

 The Alabama Department of Public Health is the primary source for vital records in Chatom, offering birth certificates, marriage licenses, and death records.
 Residents can obtain these documents through the state's Vital Records Office, which maintains a centralized database for the entire state.
-The Chatom Alabama Census and Vital Statistics website provides further information on accessing these essential records, ensuring that local residents can easily obtain the documentation they need.
+The Chatom Alabama Census and Vital Statistics website provides further information on accessing these essential records, so that local residents can easily obtain the documentation they need.

 Business & Licensing Records